Cardinal Newman High School, Bellshill

 Cardinal Newman High School is a Roman Catholic, co-educational, comprehensive secondary school located in Bellshill, North Lanarkshire, Scotland.
 The school was formed by the amalgamation of Elmwood Secondary, St. Saviour's High School and St. Catherine's.
 The school's catchment area includes Bellshill, Mossend, Viewpark, Birkenshaw and Tannochside.
 The feeder primary schools are St Gerard's, Sacred Heart, Holy Family and John Paul II (St John the Baptist Primary in Uddingston [was re-aligned to Holy Cross High School, Hamilton).

 Senior management

-The Headteacher is Mr Robert Smith, he is assisted by 5 Depute Heads.
-Mr J Brown (S4), Mrs. L Fagan (S4), Mrs T McDade (S5-S6), Mrs H McGhee (S1-S2) and Mrs M Murray (S3).
+The Headteacher is Mrs Mandy Murray, she is assisted by 3 Depute Heads.
+Mrs T McDade (S5-S6), Mrs H McGhee (S1-S2) and Mrs Campbell (S3-S4).

 Name

 In 1977, the school was named after Cardinal Henry Newman by Monsignor Philip Flanagan, the then Parish Priest of Sacred Heart Parish and a former Rector of the Scots College in Rome.

 Uniform

 The uniform for all pupils is a white shirt, black trousers or a black skirt and a black blazer.
 S1-S4 pupils wear a striped blue, yellow and red tie, whereas S5 years wear a plain blue tie and S6 pupils have the same tie with red stripes.
 The S6 blazer is black with blue braiding.